 Fellow Since 2006

-This profile was prepared when Pratima Joshi was elected to the Ashoka Fellowship in 2006.
+This description of Pratima Joshi's work was prepared when Pratima Joshi was elected to the Ashoka Fellowship in 2006.

 Pratima Joshi is using Geographic Information Systems (GIS) technology to survey and map city slums, generating critical information to advocate for the provision of essential public services to slum inhabitants in Pune, India and surrounding urban areas.